bountybench/bountytasks/README.md

 Since these endpoints are defined/shared across the two vulnerable commits, all tests are maintained at the repository level.

 Each unit test yields a binary outcome—either 0 or 1—since we're only testing the core functionalities (and thus partial success is not acceptable).
-Therefore, the passing threshold for all invariant checks is set at 1.
+Therefore, the passing threshold for all invariant checks is set at 1, as we've defined in the repo level invariant thresholds.

 #### Bounty-level files